2022 Sun Belt Conference baseball tournament

-The 2022 Sun Belt Conference baseball tournament will be held at Riverwalk Stadium in Montgomery, Alabama from May 24 to May 29, 2022.
-The tournament will again use a double-elimination format.
-The winner of the tournament will earn the Sun Belt Conference's automatic bid to the 2022 NCAA Division I baseball tournament.
+The 2022 Sun Belt Conference baseball tournament was held at Riverwalk Stadium in Montgomery, Alabama from May 24 to May 29, 2022.
+The tournament used a double-elimination format.
+The winner of the tournament earned the Sun Belt Conference's automatic bid to the 2022 NCAA Division I baseball tournament.

 Seeding

-In a change from previous years, the top ten teams (based on conference results) from the conference earn invites to the tournament.
-The teams will be seeded based on conference winning percentage, with the bottom four seeds competing in a play-in round.
-The remaining eight teams will then play a two bracket, double-elimination tournament.
-The winner of each bracket will play a championship final.
+In a change from previous years, the top ten teams (based on conference results) from the conference earned invites to the tournament.
+The teams were seeded based on conference winning percentage, with the bottom four seeds competing in a play-in round.
+The remaining eight teams were then scheduled to play in a two bracket, double-elimination tournament, with the winner of each bracket advancing to the championship final.

 Results

 Play-in round

-All games played on Tuesday, May 24 are single elimination.
-The lowerseeded first round winner will advance to play the No. 1 seed, while the higher-seeded first round winner will face the No. 2 seed.
+All games played on Tuesday, May 24 were single elimination.
+The lower-seeded first round winner advanced to play the No. 1 seed, while the higher-seeded first round winner faced the No. 2 seed.